 There’s nothing like a little time off work and a long weekend to give you the kick in the pants you need to get going on a reno project.
 Last week, Kes and I were fortunate enough to be able to take a few vacation days ahead of the Easter long weekend which made for a ton of progress on our space so far.
 If you follow us on Facebook or Instagram you might have seen a few sneak peeks of what we’ve been up to.
 I’ll get into the details of our progress in a bit, but first I thought I’d give you a bit of insight into the end goal.

 Last week we showed you the before of our Dream Bedroom & Master Bath Retreat space.
 Since we’re still waiting on our plumber to complete the work that needs to happen in the wall that separates the bedroom from the en-suite, we haven’t really made much progress on the bedroom side.
+Which reminds me, one of our friends who lives in South Carolina has just had her new bathroom completed by a Spartanburg Plumber, so I cannot wait to see the results and get some inspiration for our own project.
 The focus so far has been on creating what we’re calling our #MasterBathRetreat.
 Here’s what we have planned for the space:

 Creating a Master Bath Retreat

 Our master suite essentially spans the entire right side of the house and is anchored by balconies that overlook both the front & backyards.
 Because we’ll have so much natural light coming in from the front & the back, we opted to keep things somewhat open so that the light could flow through.
 Yes – you read that right.
 No door!
 We’ve got an open-concept bathroom.

 The opposite side of the shared wall between the bedroom & the en-suite is where our sinks & vanity will go.